Skip to content

 Application Details: Click on any application to view comprehensive information including: - Supported frameworks and libraries (PyTorch, TensorFlow, ROCm, OpenMP). - Hardware compatibility (GPU types, memory requirements, CPU specifications). - Pre-installed software packages and dependencies.

-Filtering and Search: Advanced filtering capabilities allow users to find relevant applications: - Filter by different criteria like name, category, architecture, etc. - Search by application name or keywords. - Bookmark frequently used applications for quick access.
+Filtering and Search: You can filter and search to find relevant applications: - Filter by different criteria like name, category, architecture, etc. - Search by application name or keywords. - Bookmark frequently used applications for quick access.

 Applications page